kgoba/ft8_lib/README.md

 # FT8 library

 A C++ implementation of FT8 protocol, mostly intended for experimental use on microcontrollers.
-At the moment only encoding is implemented.

-The encoding process is relatively light on resources, and an Arduino should be perfectly capable of running this code.

 The intent of this library is to foster experimentation with e.g. automated beacons.
 For example, FT8 supports free-text messages and raw telemetry data (71 bits).

-Work is in progress (possibly taking forever) to explore decoding options.
-On a fast 32-bit microcontroller decoding might be possible, perhaps with some tradeoffs.
+The encoding process is relatively light on resources, and an Arduino should be perfectly capable of running this code.

+Decoding is is still work in progress.
+So far a 15-second WAV file can be decoded on a desktop machine or SBC, and the routines are somewhat ready for a fast microcontroller, perhaps with some tradeoffs.
+One definite limitation is the necessity to store the whole 15-second window in some representation (either waveform or DFT spectrum) for decoding at the end of the time slot.
+The current implementation uses about 200 KB of RAM for that purpose.

 # What works